iexcloud/docs/source/managing-your-data/update-data.md

     ]
     ```

+You can replace records using similar requests to the [`POST /write/:workspace/:id`](https://iexcloud.io/docs/apperate-apis/data/write-data) endpoint.
+Just copy the above request, replace `WORKSPACE`, `CARS` dataset name, and `SECRET_TOKEN` with your own values, and pass in your replacement record.

-You're updating data like a champ!
+Now you can update data records like a champ!

 ## What's Next